-To accomplish this, WiFi 6 uses technologies like MU-MIMO (Multi-User Multiple Input, Multiple Output) and OFDMA (Orthogonal Frequency Division Multiple Access).
+To accomplish better throughput and reduce latency compared to its previous generation, WiFi 6 uses technologies like MU-MIMO (Multi-User Multiple Input, Multiple Output) and OFDMA (Orthogonal Frequency Division Multiple Access).
 Which means that, even if there are a lot of devices on your network, you will still retain faster speeds with comparatively much less latency.
 In a nutshell, you will have a much better experience with WiFi 6, irrespective of the number of connected devices, as compared to older generations.

 On the other hand, the OFDMA technology is an improvement over the Orthogonal Frequency Division Multiplexing (OFDM) technology, used with older standards.
-As the name suggests, this technology offers multiple access with simultaneous data transmission from several users at once.
-However, one drawback with OFDM technology is that it can cause some serious latency issues.
-To eradicate this problem, OFDMA comes into the picture, which allows an AP (Access Point) to schedule data transmission and further divide frequencies in order to transmit data to/from multiple clients at the same time.
-In a way, this allows more devices to operate on a channel by reducing the latency, and in turn, increasing efficiency.
+As its name suggests, the technology offers multiple access with simultaneous data transmission from several users at once.
+However, one drawback of OFDM technology is that it can cause some serious latency issues.
+To eradicate this problem, OFDMA comes into the picture, which essentially allows an AP (Access Point) to schedule data transmission and further divide frequencies to transmit data to/from multiple clients at the same time.
+In a way, this allows more devices to operate on a channel by reducing the latency, and in turn, increase efficiency.

 WiFi 6 Security